-Claude Code + MCP: Query Databases and Manage GitHub Issues in Plain English
+Claude Code and MCP Let You Query Databases and Manage GitHub Issues in Plain English

 # SQLite